andrei-migunov/andrei-migunov.github.io/_pages/about.md

 I love my wife, my family, and my friends.
 I'm grateful to be able to spend my time doing mathematics and teaching the many brilliant and hard-working students I get to meet at Drake.

+I find it easier to connect with people over music than any other thing.
+My Bandcamp profile is here: https://bandcamp.com/amigunov .